Guide to Buying Roller Shutters

 For most electric operated roller doors you should expect at least 2 hand held radio transmitters to open and close the door from up to 20 metres away, preferably with 'rolling code' technology.
 Operation by your smart phone is now becoming readily available to for convenience with GSM 'text control' also available on any mobile phone.

 You should also expect an internal wall mounted control box and receiver unit with a courtesy light built in that comes on for about 3 minutes when the door is operated although some offer adjustable timers as well as additional low voltage lighting add on options.
 An internal manual override system is also an essential standard item which is a winding handle that engages on the motor side to drive the motor in the event of a power failure.
 Above this you can specify control accessories such as external digital keypads or key switches, emergency external manual override systems to ensure access to the internal override if you do not have another door into your garage or even a battery back up system to give several normal operations even when there is no mains power.

-For 2013 you will see the introduction of smartphone controlled doors as well as the ability to switch extra lighting, control the timing on the lighting, GSM phone control and low voltage lighting options for outside and inside the garage all controlled by the roller door control box.
+Now you will start to see the introduction of smartphone controlled doors as well as the ability to switch extra lighting, control the timing on the lighting, GSM phone control and low voltage lighting options for outside and inside the garage all controlled by the roller door control box.
 See Seceuroglide for these options >

 Options for the actual roller door itself include vision slats to let natural light into the garage using cut out sections with polycarbonate glazing inserts, extra wide side guides for increased security, aluminium hood covers for the curtain roll to enclose the entire rolling mechanism and sloping bottom slats for where the ground is not level.

 Other options include tricks such as smartphone apps to give control of your roller door from your mobile phone - alarm systems to detect if an attempted break in is taking place - auto closing facilities so you never forget to close your door and ‘Secured by Design’ specifications to give total peace of mind for security.